 - Not for use on non-stick pots or pans.

 Prevent Oven Splatters the Right Way

-Some foods like cheesy casseroles or pizza are practically guaranteed to bubble over and make a mess in the oven.
-If cleaning your oven isn’t a favorite task, you can use aluminum foil to protect it from spills.
+If cleaning your oven isn’t a favorite task, use aluminum foil to protect it from spills.

 Now, you should never line the floor of your oven with aluminum foil.
 That old household trick is not safe and may lead to a house fire.
 But you can stop oven spills with foil if you do it the right way.